Instructor: Leilani Melendez

 Classroom Expectations:

-- Respect All Readers & Opinions – Everyone interprets literature differently.
-Listen actively, respect different viewpoints, and engage in discussions with kindness.
+* Respect All Readers & Opinions – Listen actively, respect different viewpoints, and engage in discussions with kindness.

-- Come Prepared to Read & Discuss – Bring your book, notes, and assignments to class every day.
-Be ready to share insights, ask questions, and participate in discussions.
+* Come Prepared to Read & Discuss – Bring your book, notes, and assignments to class every day.

-- Use Text Evidence to Support Ideas – When making a point about a book, refer to specific passages or quotes to support your thoughts.
-This helps build strong literary analysis skills.
+* Use Text Evidence to Support Ideas – Refer to specific passages or quotes to support your thoughts.

-- Stay Engaged & Think Critically – Pay attention during reading, discussions, and activities.
-Be open to new ideas, make connections between books and real life, and ask thoughtful questions.
+* Stay Engaged & Think Critically – Pay attention during reading, discussions, and activities.

-- Care for Our Books & Materials – Treat books with respect—no bending pages, writing in them (unless they belong to you), or losing them.
-Keep a reading-friendly space and contribute to a positive learning environment.
+* Care for Books & Materials – Treat books with respect and contribute to a positive learning environment.

 Grading Policies: Participation 50% Homework 25% Test / Quiz 25%